-The contracting authorities may include in the procurements 'environmental' parameters such as life-cycle costs of a product or non-price environmental criteria for the evaluation of tenders.
-If such a requirement is included in the terms of reference then the contractor offering products compatible with such requirement may obtain an advantage.
-The use of environmental parameters is recommended by the government but it is not obligatory.
+The contracting authorities may include 'environmental' parameters in procurements, such as life-cycle costs of a product or non-price environmental criteria for the evaluation of tenders.
+If such a requirement is included in the terms of reference, then the contractor offering products compatible with such requirement may obtain an advantage.
+The use of the environmental parameters is recommended by the government, but it is not obligatory.